 Founded in 1913, Wilson’s reputation precedes them for high quality products that you can rely on in the long term.

-Of course, tennis balls will be replaced from time to time, but buying from a well known brand means they’ll stand the test of time as well as can be expected.
+Of course, balls will be replaced from time to time, but buying from a well known brand means they’ll stand the test of time as well as can be expected.

 This packaging of these three balls comes branded to the US Open, however don’t be confused into thinking they’re the same ones that Nadal and friends smash around the courts on match day.
 All of these different colored versions are designed for use outside of professional circles, and in this case, perfect for learners new to tennis.